AmberLee2427/brian-bot/server_instructions.md

 ### Currency Management
 * `!coin`: Shows a summary of your coin purse (GP, SP, CP).
 * `!coin 50gp`: Adds 50 gold.
-* `!coin -10sp`: Subtracts 10 silver.
-Brian will automatically make change from higher-value coins if needed.
+* `!coin -10sp`: Subtracts 10 silver. {BOT_NAME} will automatically make change from higher-value coins if needed.

 ### Dice Rolling
 * `!roll <dice>`: Rolls dice using standard notation (e.g., `!roll 2d6+3`).
-* You can also put the roll command anywhere in your message, and Brian will find it: `I attack the goblin! !roll 1d20+5`
+* You can also put the roll command anywhere in your message, and {BOT_NAME} will find it: `I attack the goblin! !roll 1d20+5`

 ### Advanced Attribute Management
 These commands use dot notation to access any value on your character sheet.